 We have a number of development, redevelopment, construction, and entitlement projects that are underway or are in the planning stages, which we define as AUD.
 This category includes projects to be built on undeveloped land and projects to be built and constructed on undeveloped lands, which are not yet owned by our funds.
 Completing these development activities may ultimately result in income-producing assets, assets we may sell to third parties, or both.
-As of March 31, 2024, we are actively developing 2,240 multifamily units, 2,386 single family units, 2.6 million square feet of commercial and industrial, and 1.0 million square feet of office and retail.
-If all of these projects are brought to completion, the total cost capitalized to these projects, which represents total current estimated costs to complete the development and construction of such projects by us or a third party, is \$2.1 billion, which we expect would be funded through a combination of undeployed fund cash, third-party equity, project sales, tax credit financing and similar incentives, and secured debt financing.
+As of September 30, 2024, we are actively developing 1,796 multifamily units, 697 single family units, 3.7 million square feet of commercial and industrial, and 3.5 million square feet of office and retail.
+If all of these projects by us or a third party, is \$2.1 billion, which we expect would be funded through a combination of undeployed fund cash, third-party equity, project sales, tax credit financing and similar incentives, and secured debt financing.
 We are under no obligation to complete these projects and may dispose of any such assets at any time.
 There can be no assurance that AUD will ultimately be developed or constructed because of the nature of the cost of the approval and development process and market demand for a particular use.
 In addition, the mix of residential and commercial assets under development may change prior to final development.
 The development of these assets will require significant additional financing or other sources of funding, which may not be available.